 Appropriately Uses Anti-Anxiety Medication

-This statistic indicates the percent of long-term stay patients who are given antianxiety medication.
-These medications are used to treat residents experiencing depression or anxiety.
+This is the percentage of patients who were prescribed antianxiety drugs.
+These medications are generally used to treat patients experiencing anxiety and depression.

 Managing Depression Among Residents

-This is a measure of the percentage of long-term stay residents who are demonstrating signs of depression.
-Many argue that this is a reasonable measure of quality of life.
+This is a measure of the percentage of long-term care residents who are exhibiting symptoms of depression.
+Many in the industry argue this is a reliable measure of resident quality of life.

 Appropriate Vaccine Usage

-This datapoint is a measure of the percentage of long-term stay residents that have received the pneumonia and flu vaccines.
-Respiratory viruses can be fatal for nursing home patients, making these vaccines critical to patient care.
+This is a measure of the percent of long-term stay residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy